Chapter 3 Creating Corpus

 links.article <- gossiping.session %>%

-session_jump_to(link) %>% # move current session to the most recent index page
+session_jump_to(link) %>% ## move the session to the most recent index web page

 ## inspect article links of the page